SSWConsulting/SSW.Rules.Content/rules/chatgpt-prompts-for-video-production/rule.md

 * Writer's block - thinking of new video ideas can difficult
 * Chapter Markers - making chapter markers is particularly time consuming for longer form videos
-* Title and description - it can be overwhelming to try and think of the best title and description for your video.
+* Title and description - it can be overwhelming to try and think of the best title and description for your video

 With the help of ChatGPT, our SSW Rule for video production can help you create compelling video scripts, optimize your SEO, and streamline your workflow.
 Say goodbye to disorganized content and hello to the power of AI-assisted video production.